Disc Golf X-Outs, Misprints and Factory Seconds

 There are several reasons why certain discs get classified as factory seconds.
 The most common defects come from unwanted air bubbles in the rim, black specs that somehow end up in the disc, small bumps, gouges in the rim, and errors in color configuration.

-• Air Bubbles
+- Air Bubbles

-• Poor Flashing Removal
+- Poor Flashing Removal

-• Unusual indentations in rim
+- Unusual indentations in rim

-• Puddle Top
+- Puddle Top

-• Wavey Flight Plate
+- Wavey Flight Plate

-• Foreign Particles in the Plastic
+- Foreign Particles in the Plastic

 With certain factory seconds, it’s baffling why they didn’t meet manufacturer standards because they appear identical to their full-price counterparts.
 Manufacturers sometimes detect minor imperfections in a batch, leading them to classify the entire lot as X-Outs, even though many discs within it are perfectly sound.
-It’s a bit of a mystery sometimes, but it means snagging a great deal on discs that might be virtually indistinguishable from the regular ones.
+It’s a bit of a mystery sometimes, but for you it means snagging a great deal on discs that might be virtually indistinguishable from the regular ones.

 Downside of Factory Second Discs

-While factory second defects are primarily cosmetic and are not supposed to have a significant effect on flight characteristics or durability.
+Factory second defects are primarily cosmetic and are not supposed to have a significant effect on flight characteristics or durability.

 To make things slightly more confusing… When golf discs have serious defects that will alter flight, manufacturers like Innova and Latitude 64 recycle and regrind the plastic rather than try to resell blemished discs.
-Discs made from this “recycled plastic” are sold as a unique plastic blend called “echo star” or ” recycled.”
+Discs made from this “recycled plastic” are sold as a unique plastic blend called “echo star” or “recycled.”
 These discs aren’t actually factory seconds, they are simply a different plastic blend made from recycled materials — and usually priced less.

 We do carry several recycled discs available for sale.
 This plastic is an option for many of the common Trilogy Discs.
 These plastic types are known respectably as “recycled”, “reprocessed” and “Bio Fuzion” and are found under the individual disc pages.
 Infinite Discs I-Blend plastic is made partially of recycled plastic parts.